MaterializeInc/materialize/doc/developer/design/20230528_managed_clusters.md

   * `REPLICATION FACTOR`, an integer, which specifies the desired number of replicas.

+In addition to this, the `CREATE CLUSTER` statement will learn specialized configuration parameters for replicas to control introspection, the arrangement idle merge effort, and availability zone.

 Users must specify either the `SIZE` or `REPLICAS` option when creating a cluster.
 The two options may not be specified simultaneously.